refractionPOINT/lce_doc/docs/replicants.md

 Giving the source a name and clicking the Add Source button will create the new source.

 #### Rules
-Rules define which sets of sensors should be scanned with which sets of Yara signatures (or sources).
+Rules define which sets of sensors should be scanned with which sets of YARA signatures (or sources).

 Filter tags are tags that must ALL be present on a sensor for it to match (AND condition), while the platform of the sensor much match one of the platforms in the filter (OR condition).

 #### Scan
-To apply Yara Sources and scan an endpoint you must select the hostname and then add the Yara Sources you would like to run as a comma separated list.
+To apply YARA Sources and scan an endpoint you must select the hostname and then add the YARA Sources you would like to run as a comma separated list.

 ### Responder
 The Responder replicant is able to perform various incident response tasks for you.